plumed/plumed2/user-doc/Installation.md

 \subsection BlasAndLapack BLAS and LAPACK

-We tried to keep PLUMED as independent as possible from external libraries and as such those features that require external libraries (e.g. Matheval) are optional.
+We tried to keep PLUMED as independent as possible from external libraries and as such those features that require external libraries are optional.
 However, to have a properly working version of plumed PLUMED you need BLAS and LAPACK libraries.
 We would strongly recommend you download these libraries and install them separately so as to have the most efficient possible implementations of the functions contained within them.
 However, if you cannot install BLAS and LAPACK, you can use the internal ones.